 Values Assessment Worksheet - Your purpose in life has a lot to do with what kind of impact you want to make in the world and the way you want to live.
 This is clarified and defined by your values.
 By taking a moment to define those values, you can begin to build life balance around what's truly important to you.

-The Science of Happiness - This six-part BBC series looks at the newest research from around the world to find out what could it be that makes us happy.
+The Science of Happiness - This six-part BBC series looks at the newest research from around the world to find out what makes us happy.

 Inside the Mind of a Master Procrastinator - In this hilarious and insightful talk, Urban takes us on a journey through YouTube binges, Wikipedia rabbit holes and bouts of staring out the window — and encourages us to think harder about what we're really procrastinating on, before we run out of time.